Clean ingredients. No compromise.

 Barrier support

-Rich in stearic + oleic fatty acids
+Rich in stearic and oleic fatty acids

 Green tea extract